SivanC/99-scala-problems/README.md

 will probably go back and change my method later.
 This does seem like a good place for context parameters and using clauses, though.

+Problem 24(\*): Very smooth and satisfying to use three separate custom methods plus the context parameter to solve this in one readable line.
+My first iteration of the tests were a little lenient, and making them more strict helped me catch/remember that my range function was inclusive.

 ## Bonus: Testing Library
 At first, I used MUnit for my testing, as that was the library that was suggested on the scala docs website, and it seemed fairly